D. Todd Christofferson

-David Todd Christofferson (born January 24, 1945) is an American religious leader and former lawyer who serves as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He has been a general authority of the church since 1993.
-Currently, he is the ninth most senior apostle in the church.
+David Todd Christofferson (born January 24, 1945) is an American religious leader and former lawyer who serves as second counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He served as a member of the Quorum of the Twelve Apostles from 2008 to 2025.
+He has been a church general authority since 1993.
+Christofferson is currently the seventh most senior apostle in the church.

-Christofferson grew up in Utah and New Jersey, and after high school served as an LDS missionary in Argentina.
+Christofferson grew up in Utah and New Jersey, and after high school served an LDS Church mission in Argentina.
 He then studied English literature at Brigham Young University (BYU) before attending law school at Duke University.
-After graduating from law school in 1972, Christofferson clerked for Judge John Sirica on the U.S. District Court for the District of Columbia while Sirica presided over much of the legal proceedings stemming from the Watergate scandal.
-Christofferson then entered private practice, and eventually became an in-house lawyer for NationsBank (now part of Bank of America).
+After graduating from law school in 1972, Christofferson was a law clerk to Judge John Sirica of the U.S. District Court for the District of Columbia while Sirica presided over much of the legal proceedings stemming from the Watergate scandal.
+Christofferson then entered private practice and eventually became an in-house corporate lawyer.

-Early life
+Early life and education

-Christofferson was born in American Fork, Utah, and raised in Pleasant Grove, Utah; Lindon, Utah; and Somerset, New Jersey.
-As a young man, he served a two-year LDS mission in Argentina.
-His mission president was Richard G. Scott, who would already be a member of the Quorum of the Twelve when Christofferson was called to the same quorum.
-After his mission, he earned a bachelor's degree from BYU in English and international relations in 1969, followed by a J.D. from Duke University School of Law in 1972.
+Christofferson was born on January 24, 1945, in American Fork, Utah.
+He grew up in Pleasant Grove, Utah, Lindon, Utah, and Somerset, New Jersey.
+As a young man, he served a two-year LDS Church mission in Argentina.
+His mission president was Richard G. Scott, with whom Christofferson would later serve in the Quorum of the Twelve Apostles.
+After his mission, he graduated from BYU in 1969 with a Bachelor of Arts in English literature and international relations.
+He then attended the Duke University School of Law, where he was an editor of the Duke Law Journal.
+He graduated in 1972 with a Juris Doctor.

-Christofferson began his legal career as a law clerk to Judge John J. Sirica of the U.S. District Court for the District of Columbia from 1972 to 1974.
-Shortly after Christofferson began clerking, Sirica was assigned to preside over the Watergate legal proceedings.

-After his work as a judicial clerk, Christofferson was an active member of the US military and then served in the reserves for eight years.

-Career and family

-As a lawyer, Christofferson worked in Washington, D.C.; Nashville, Tennessee; Herndon, Virginia; and Charlotte, North Carolina.
-Christofferson was the associate general counsel for NationsBank in Charlotte and was the volunteer chairman of Affordable Housing of Nashville, Tennessee.